garrett-sutton/garrett-sutton.github.io/_drafts/ikigai.md

 I found it interesting how this part of the book wasn't encouraging people to simply follow their passion like we often hear in our society.
+I took
-I took it moreso as seeking to understand yourself in such a way that you can do something for society that you love and are good at.
-Because of the value added to society, it's easy to keep busy with the activity and because of you love and aptitude, it's not too stressful.
+It is more like seeking to understand yourself in such a way that you can do something for society that you love and are good at.
+Because of the value added to society, it's easy to keep busy with the activity and because of your love and aptitude, it's not too stressful.

 ### have friends and spend time with them consistently
-Though maybe not emphasized as much as other pieces of the book, almost every story told in the book invlved people doing things with their friends.
+Though maybe not emphasized as much as other pieces of the book, almost every story told in the book involved people doing things with their friends.
 This theme felt particularly important because
 Grace and I currently live 10+ hours away from both of our families.
 We've started to make more lasting friends over the last year or so, but it feels particularly important to lean into that more as we continue to live here.
-The age old excuse of
+The age-old excuse of
-"we're just busy introverts that don't mind being alone" is really that great of an excuse.
+"we're just busy introverts that don't mind being alone" is not that great of an excuse.
 Especially with a little one in the picture, building a community is as important for us as it is for little Gwen.